Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * Cloned projects should do a nightly fetch-pack.
 Imagine me creating a clone on the site, I download it and weeks later want to merge with upstream.
 I need to download the diffs from the original project.
 Thats fine.
 Then I merge locally and to my surprise I need to upload all those objects again (slow!).
 What about a nightly fetch pack so the server already has those objects.
 * Code editing in gitorious source view would be a cool feature for small (typo) fixes.
 * Gitorious' MQ system should support rabbitmq.
 RabbitMQ's stomp plugin works ok with its bundled test cases, and I don't see any obvious error or reason why it wouldn't work
+* If a more comprehensive API is not possible, at least allow Merge Request status changes via signed e-mail from reviewers approved for a repository.